calagoo/sfcrime_data/readme.md

 6. Create better UI
 7. Implement searching an address -> node -> route? --- Maybe ---
 8. Expand to nearby areas, as long as data is present.
+9. Research what other map applications use?
+Osm?
+Google?
+Hodge Podge?